Baby Gender Mentor: Initial media attention

 The test was featured on an episode of The Today Show in June 2005.
 In that show, Katie Couric interviewed a woman named Holly Osburn who was mother to two daughters and expecting.
 Osborn said that she wanted to know the gender because she wanted to paint the nursery blue.
 Sherry Bonelli, the CEO of PregnancyStore.com was also interviewed and said that the test had only been available for two weeks and that numerous people had inquired about it in a short time.
 She also said that Acu-Gen had followed 2,000 pregnancies through to birth and that the lab results given by the Baby Gender Mentor had never been wrong.
 The Gender Mentor Test used qPCR technology to determine the gender of the baby.
-For YEARS companies had been trying to use qPCR to try and determine the gender of a baby early in pregnancy, and the Gender Mentor product was the first to market using this technology (which would obviously frustrate other competitors who have spent years trying to do the exact same thing.)
+It was the first product of its kind to enter the market, despite the fact that many companies had been attempting to develop similar technologies for years.
+This caused frustration among competitors who had invested significant time and resources into the development of their own gender-determining products.
 Gender Mentor claimed to have been used in 20,000 pregnancies.
-On the show the results of Osborn's test revealed that was going to have another girl.
+On the show, the results of Osborn's test revealed that was going to have another girl.

 During the same segment of The Today Show, Couric interviewed Dr. Ronald Wapner, head of maternal fetal medicine at NewYork–Presbyterian Hospital, he discussed possible pros and cons of the test.
 His first concern was whether the stated accuracy rate achieved in the 2,000 test cases would be realized in real world usage.
 His second concern was whether couples who purchase the test might use the results for family balancing, which means the decision to utilize selective abortion to achieve a baby of the desired sex.
 Wapner said that one positive aspect of the Baby Gender Mentor test is the non-invasive nature of the test, which means there should be no risk of harm to the fetus.

 The test was listed as one of the top 10 innovations of 2005 by research company Datamonitor.
 In their report, titled Build A Better Mousetrap, Datamonitor identifies their picks for "the best new food, drink, health, household and pet products of 2005".
 They listed the test as the number 8 innovation of the year.